johnny-la/go-compiler/README.md

 ![pirate gopher](https://user-images.githubusercontent.com/10332234/31352779-0bed0b44-acfe-11e7-83b4-a2cddcf54e2c.png)

-Compiler for a subset of Golang.
-Translates Go programs to Java.
+Compiler for a subset of Golang that translates Go programs to Java.

 ## Requirements
 - **SableCC 3**